Junior Secondary (Years Seven to Ten) CRICOS: 08266E

-For parents/guardians interested in enrolling a child in Middle School, we ask that you complete an Application for Enrolment form at your earliest possible convenience.
+For parents/guardians interested in enrolling a child in Middle School, we ask that you complete an online Application for Enrolment at your earliest possible convenience.

 Our Middle School (Years 7, 8 and 9) is a unique area of teaching, and our exciting learning programs recognise that academic progress depends on students feeling socially and emotionally connected.
 It is where young adolescents grow towards greater independence as they transition from childhood to young adulthood.